Legal Support & Guidance

 - Needs help identifying the appropriate contract form to attach to a solicitation document;

-- Is procuring services with a contract value of more than $250,000 or is procuring goods or services that do not work with the standard form of contract approved by the Ministry of Justice (for example, the General Services Agreement templates);
+- Is procuring services with a contract value of more than $250,000 or is procuring goods or services that do not work with the standard form of contract approved by the Ministry of Attorney General (for example, the General Services Agreement templates);

-- Is drafting, preparing or executing a contract that is not in the standard form approved by the Ministry of Justice;
+- Is drafting, preparing or executing a contract that is not in the standard form approved by the Ministry of Attorney General;

 - Is procuring goods or services where the vendor may propose its own form of contract or specific contract terms;